Erasmus+ for Teaching Assignments

 The Erasmus+ grant for teaching assignments is composed of a daily allowance and a travel allowance.
 The grant is intended as a contribution towards additional expenses arising from the teaching assignment, and is not meant to cover the total cost of your stay abroad.

-The amount is based on the duration of the teaching assignment and the country in which the receiving institution is located.
+The amount is based on the duration of the teaching assignment (with a maximum of 14 days) and the country in which the receiving institution is located.
 Erasmus+ countries are divided into three groups in terms of the amount of funds awarded:

 Group 1 - € 120 per day